GiovanniSalmeri/yellow-embed/README.md

 If the content should normally occupy the full width of the page and have a fixed height in pixels, add this latter to the URL, separated by a comma.

 You should know that most third-party services collect personal data and use cookies.
-Prefer services that respect your privacy and that of your visitors'.
+Prefer services that respect your privacy and that of your visitors.

 ## Examples